EuroFIRST PIRATE: Range

 The range of the sensor is a closely guarded secret by the EuroFirst consortium but confirmed to be more than 74 km.
-The RAND Corporation reports ranges of 50 nm (93 km) to a subsonic target from the front and up to 90 nm from the rear of a subsonic target.
+The RAND Corporation reports ranges of 50 nm (93 km) to a subsonic target from the front and up to 90 nm (167 km) from the rear of a subsonic target.
 However, the weather conditions will affect the performance of the infrared-based target search and target tracking significantly.
 In 2013, the detection range of PIRATE was said to be further increased by software updates.